 The Idaho Humane Society’s Humane Education program offers a monthly session of activities to fulfill service learning hours for junior high and high school students.
 Students will work on projects to help shelter pets.
 There is a $5 fee to offset the cost of the projects and registration is required.
 Each session has a capacity of 18 students.

 Sessions run September through May from 10am-2pm in the Education Classroom on the following days at our S. Bird Campus:

 Unfortunately, due to the nature of these sessions, payment is nonrefundable.
-If is a form is unavailable, that session has already filled.
+If the form is unavailable, that means the session is full.

 If you are unable to make one of the monthly short-term volunteer sessions, there are other ways you can help the animals:

 - Fundraising!
-Organize a car wash, bake sale, garage sale or other event to raise money for the animals in our shelter.
+Organize a car wash, bake sale, garage sale or another event to raise money for the animals in our shelter.